WMMQ: Programming

 A long-standing fixture on WMMQ, dating back to its earliest days in 1985 on 92.7, is the "All-Request Saturday Night".
 The show's origins are traced back to then AOR formatted 101 WILS-FM.
-It was hosted for 25+ years by Larry "Allen" Estlack until his passing in December 2013.
+It was hosted for 25+ years by Larry "Allen" Estlack until his death in December 2013.
 Estlack, who went by Larry "Allen" on the air, was the engineer for WILS and later WMMQ.
 The show, now hosted by Wally Londo, runs from 7:00 pm to midnight and usually has a featured artist or theme each week, and consists of a playlist entirely supplied by listener phone and e-mail requests.

 WMMQ continues to be consistently rated in Lansing's top 10 – and was ranked in the top three in local adult 25–54 market ratings in the fall of 2006.

 WMMQ currently streams its programming 24/7 using the Windows Media format through a link on its website listed below.